-As defined in the standards established by the U.S. Public Company Accounting Oversight Board, a "material weakness" is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual consolidated financial statements will not be prevented or detected on a timely basis.
+As defined in the standards established by the U.S. Public Company Accounting Oversight Board, a "material weakness" is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual or interim consolidated financial statements will not be prevented or detected on a timely basis.

-In connection with the preparation of our financial statements for the year ended December 31, 2022, we continued to be in the process of designing and implementing controls to monitor and provide oversight over the design and operating effectiveness of internal control over financial reporting in order to comply with the requirements of Section 404 of the Sarbanes-Oxley Act.
-We determined that management failed to implement certain components of the COSO framework, including elements of the control environment, information and communication, control activities and monitoring of control activities.
-Therefore, we have assessed that we lacked sufficient internal controls to support effective financial reporting as of December 31, 2022, which constitutes a material weakness.
+We have in 2023 implemented and documented a SOX program including a description of controls to monitor and provide oversight over the design and operating effectiveness of internal control over financial reporting in order to comply with the requirements of Section 404 of the Sarbanes-Oxley Act.
+This includes elements of the COSO framework such as a documented control environment, information and communication, control activities and monitoring of control activities.

+We have in 2023 hired replacements for the key employees we lost in 2022.
+However, the impacts from newly hired personnel, resulted in deficiencies of the documentation and review of controls due to a lack of knowledge of the required documentation.
+We have assessed that we lacked sufficient internal controls to support effective financial reporting as of December 31, 2023, which constitutes a material weakness.